 Like beta males, a beta heroine values love above all else, so she doesn’t have much room to grow – at least in the context of a romance novel.
 She may just need some financial stability, which the alpha can provide, and she’ll be set.
 This is the basis for many, many Harlequin Presents, but it’s not really a satisfying character arc.

 There’s nothing wrong with careers!
-But, romances are not about women finding their dream jobs and living happily ever after!
+But, romances are not about women finding their dream jobs, then living happily ever after!
 Romance is about love and family, so in a romance, career is never going to be the peak and optimal goal of life.

-These are fine story arcs, but notice that they’re both one-sided: The alpha changes and grows, while the beta remains pretty much unchanged.
+Alpha-beta pairings are completely valid and can result in satisfying romances.
+But, notice that they’re one-sided: the alpha changes and grows, while the beta remains pretty much unchanged.
 But ideally, both characters in a romance should learn and grow and earn their happy ending.

 What’s the alternative?